arabnejad/FabCovidSim/README.md

     loaded: ["python/3.7.3", "r/3.6.1-gcc620"] # do not change
     unloaded: []
 ```
-The `PJ` entries are not important, as we did not use the PilotJon capability.
+The `PJ` entries are not important, as we did not use the PilotJob capability.
 For more information on FabSim we refer to [here](https://github.com/djgroen/FabSim3).

 We then collate the results in the HDF5 dataframe and create a Stochastic Collocation analysis object:
 ```python